robfatland/digitaltwin/README.md

 <img src="https://github.com/robfatland/digitaltwin/blob/main/i/arduino_ide_serial_monitor.png" alt="drawing" width="500"/>

 The IDE has a 'circle and dots' icon at the upper right.
-Use this to open the Serial Monitor as a panel at the bottom of the IDE.
+Use this (or ctrl + shift + M) to open the Serial Monitor as a panel at the bottom of the IDE.
 Note it is part of a tabbed selector.
 Configure it to use **Both NL & CR** and **9600 baud**.
 The monitor can now be used to test **`AT`** cellular modem commands interactively.